Valid Inference for Machine Learning Model Parameters: Efficient Assignment of Confidence

 The primary consequence of \Cref{thm:plboot} is that $1 - \pl_{\varepsilon(m, \cdot)}^{\text{boot}, S}(A)$ acts as an asymptotic $p$-value for the hypothesis $H_0: \theta_0 \in A$.
 Hence, we can assign an (asymptotic) confidence to the proposition that the risk minimizer lies in $A$:

-At first glance, it appears that assigning confidence levels via bootstrapping is unnecessary, as one can also determine a valid confidence level by using the valid confidence set:

-However, assigning confidence levels to arbitrary regions of the parameter space using $\Thetahat_S^\varepsilon$ is clearly inefficient, as illustrated in \Cref{fig:confefficiency}.
-Consequently, hypothesis testing for $H_0: \theta_0\in A$ via bootstrapping is more efficient than the standard method of hypothesis testing via the inversion of the confidence set.
+Returning to figure \Cref{fig:confefficiency}, we now see that this assignment of confidence is more efficient than that from inversion of the confidence set, as if $B \subseteq A$, it is necessarily the case that $\pl^{\text{boot}, S}_\varepsilon(B) \leq \pl^{\text{boot}, S}_\varepsilon(A)$.
+Consequently, hypothesis testing for $H_0: \theta_0\in A$ via bootstrapping is in general more powerful than the standard method of hypothesis testing via the inversion of the confidence set.

 \begin{theorem} Suppose that either set of hypotheses in \Cref{thm:plboot} holds.
 Then for any $\gamma\in(0, \alpha)$,

 In particular, we have that

 if $B \geq (4\gamma + 3)\log(\gamma\inv)/(6\gamma^2)$. \end{theorem} \begin{proof} First note that